openshift/jenkins-plugin/README.md

 ####  "Trigger OpenShift Build"

-The step name is "openShiftBuild".
+The step name is "openshiftBuild".
 Mandatory parameters are:

 a) "buildConfig" or "bldCfg":  The name of the BuildConfig to trigger